Anyline/mobile-ocr-documentation-anyline/source/includes/_configuration.md

 <a name="pictureResolution"> </a>
 ##### pictureResolution

 The resolution of the full picture taken from the camera (optional).
+This parameter is only of interest when using the module [Document] (#document).

 **Possible values:**